bcgsc/LINKS/releases/links_v1.8.6/README.md

 <pre>
 e.g. ./LINKS -f ecoliK12_abyss_illumina_contig_baseline.fa -s K12_F2D.fof -b ecoliK12-ONT_linksSingleIterationTIG

-Usage: ./LINKS [v1.8.5]
+Usage: ./LINKS [v1.8.6]
--f  sequences to scaffold (Multi-FASTA format, required) -s  file-of-filenames, full path to long sequence reads or MPET pairs [see below] (Multi-FASTA/fastq format, required) -m  MPET reads (default -m 1 = yes, default = no, optional
+-f  sequences to scaffold (Multi-FASTA format with each sequence on a single line, required) -s  file-of-filenames, full path to long sequence reads or MPET pairs [see below] (Multi-FASTA/fastq format, required) -m  MPET reads (default -m 1 = yes, default = no, optional
 	!
 DO NOT SET IF NOT USING MPET.
 WHEN SET, LINKS WILL EXPECT A SPECIAL FORMAT UNDER -s